julien6387/supvisors/docs/configuration.rst

     in the group name (e.g. an index suffix) and to define N times the |Supervisor| programs related to this group using also a variation in the program name.

-    Unfortunately, using *homogeneous* programs with ``numprocs`` set to N cannot help in the present case because
+    Unfortunately, using *homogeneous* program groups with ``numprocs`` set to N cannot help in the present case because
     |Supervisor| considers the program name in the group and not the ``process_name``.

     As it may be a bit clumsy to define the N definition sets, a script :command:`supvisors_breed` is provided in